The Woman at the Well

 Well, let’s just say anyone could catch one of those.
 Most people with sense would have taken him off the hook and thrown him back in.

-If the woman at the well had five husbands and another guy, it’s because she was rejected five times.
+If the woman at the well had five husbands and another guy, it’s because she was either widowed or rejected five times.
 The most common cause for rejection was sterility, a source of shame in a place where women were treated like cattle.
 The likely reason for her to be at the well alone in the heat of the day was not that others considered her a tart, but that she considered herself as damaged, rejected goods.
 The guy who was not even her husband was probably at the end of a line of very poor options.

 Her astounding boldness demonstrated by running back into the town to tell everyone about the man who told her everything about her life at her Messiah encounter speaks of the change of identity Jesus is able to impart.
 He is not unaware of our reality; he does not reject us for it, but he offers us a better one.